ggroce/lottery-backend/README.md

 Tested on the Rinkeby Ethereum test network.
 Dotenv used locally for Infura API key and contract wallet.

-Run `npm deploy` to deploy contract on the blockchain.
+Run `npm run deploy` to deploy contract on the blockchain.